 In the middle the Alpha Setting is set to 120.
 The opacity of the erased area will be 255-120=135.
 Again, the original color information will be retained.

-On the right, he Alpha Setting is set to 255 (maximum).
+On the right, the Alpha Setting is set to 255 (maximum).
 The opacity of the erased area will be 255-255=0.
-The original color information will be replaced with white (#FFFFFF)
+The original color information will be replaced with black (#000000)

 The Eraser tool in Microsoft Paint works by painting with white.
 If this behavior is desired, use the Paintbrush tool and select white as Primary color in the Colors Window.